denisvmedia/personal-inventory/README.md

 1. Run `docker-compose up --build`.
 Add `-d` to run it in the background.
 1. Open [https://inventory.devenv.test](https://inventory.devenv.test) in your browser.

-For any other type of setup, such as on a home network server, edit or override the settings in `docker-compose.yaml` and `docker/web/Dockerfile`.
+For any other type of setup, such as on a home network server, edit or override the settings in `docker-compose.yml` and `docker/web/Dockerfile`.
 To point to a MongoDB server other than the one included, edit the `.env.local` file.

 ### Without Docker

 This personal inventory manager is a standard PHP web application.
 Requirements:

-- A web server running PHP 8.0
+- A web server running PHP 8.1
 - PHP extensions: bcmath, exif, gd, mongodb
 - PHP's composer package manager
-- MongoDB 5
+- MongoDB 4 or 5

 Setup: